Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Models with varying infectivity and immunity

 The model in this section is a sort of $\bS\bI\bR\bS$ model, except that we do not really distinguish between the states $\bR$ and $\bS$.
 We shall only consider the compartments $\bS$ and $\bI$, and formally our model is a $\bS\bI\bS$ model, although individuals experience immunity after recovery, before being susceptible again.
 Each individual who is infected first draws a random infectivity function, as in the previous section, and may infect other individuals as before.
 At the end of the infectious period, the individual is first immune (\textit{i.e.,} its susceptibility is equal to zero), but this acquired immunity then wanes with time, and we assume that the susceptibility of the individual increases gradually according to some random function.
 When such a partially susceptible individual is the target of an infectious contact, the probability that this individual becomes reinfected is given by its susceptibility (so this quantity evolves between 0 and 1).
 Whenever an individual in the compartment $\bS$ has susceptibility $0$, he/she is in fact immune.

 Since each individual might get infected an arbitrary number of times, and the infectivity and susceptibility functions of the infection age are a priori different after each new infection, we attach to each individual a countable family of infectivity and susceptibility functions.
-More precisely, we consider an independent family of elements of $\bD^2$, $(\lambda_{k,i},\gamma_{k,i})_{1\le k\le N,\ i\ge0}$, which are such that they are i.i.d. for $1\le k\le N$ and $i\ge1$, but may have a different law with the $(\lambda_{k,0},\gamma_{k,0})_{1\le k\le N}$.
-Those last quantities represent the infectivity and susceptibility starting at time $t=0$, while for $i\ge1$, $(\lambda_{k,i},\gamma_{k,i})$ represents the infectivity and susceptibility of the $k$--th individual after his/her $i$--th infection (not counting a possible infection before time $0$).
-Note that all $\lambda_{k,i}$ take values in $[0,\lambda^\ast]$ and all $\gamma_{k,i}$ take values in $[0,1]$.
+More precisely, we consider two mutually independent families $(\lambda_{k,i},\gamma_{k,i})_{1\le k\le N,\ i\ge0}$ and $(\lambda_{k,0},\gamma_{k,0})_{1\le k\le N}$ of i.i.d. elements of $\bD^2$, which are such that all $\lambda_{k,i}$ take values in $[0,\lambda^\ast]$ and all $\gamma_{k,i}$ take values in $[0,1]$.
+The last quantities represent the infectivity and susceptibility starting at time $t=0$, while for $i\ge1$, $(\lambda_{k,i},\gamma_{k,i})$ represents the infectivity and susceptibility of the $k$--th individual after his/her $i$--th infection (not counting a possible infection before time $0$).

 At time $0$, individual $k$ can be susceptible (or ``naive'').
 In that case, $\lambda_{k,0}(t)\equiv0$ and $\gamma_{k,0}(t)\equiv1$.
 A second possibility is that individual $k$ is infected.
 In that case $\lambda_{k,0}\ge0$ and $\gamma_{k,0}(0)=0$.
 A third possibility is that individual $k$ has recovered at time $0$ from a past infection.
 In that case, $\lambda_{k,0}(t)\equiv0$ and the function $\gamma_{k,0}$ is arbitrary.